 When I paid keen attention to the target, shooting accurately wasn't a problem.
 But it's a hey-get-off-me pistol, not for recreational shooting.

-So when you do double taps and body armor drills (two to the chest and one to the head) with this pistol, it's more about hitting the man-size target and not necessarily accuracy.
+When performing double taps and body armor drills (two shots to the chest and one to the head) with this pistol, the emphasis lies more on hitting the man-size target rather than achieving pinpoint accuracy.
+The gun has a trigger pull pressure ranging between 6.5 to 5.5 pounds.

-The gun ranges between 6.5-5.5 trigger pull pressure pounds.
-Also, it has integrated trigger safety measures and comes with magazine safeties like manual thumb safety and a loaded chamber indicator.
-These are handy in preventing an accidental magazine release while shooting, especially for new gun owners.
+Additionally, it is equipped with integrated trigger safety mechanisms and features magazine safeties such as a manual thumb safety and a loaded chamber indicator.
+These safety measures prove useful in preventing accidental magazine releases while shooting, particularly for new gun owners.

 Who Should Buy the Ruger EC9S?
 Ruger EC9S Overview